swiftlang/swift-book/TSPL.docc/LanguageGuide/AccessControl.md

 > Note: Any internal implementation details of your framework can still use
 > the default access level of internal,
-> or can be marked as private or file private if you want to hide them from
+> or can be marked as private or file-private if you want to hide them from
 > other parts of the framework's internal code.
 > You need to mark an entity as open or public only if you want it to become
 > part of your framework's API.